denislaliberte/charpentier/roadmap.md

 $ gem install charpentier
 ```

 ## v1 goals

 - support sunzi legacy, install.sh sunzi.yml

 ## v1.0 readme - Simple automation tool for teams

-***This is the future readme of the v1 of the charpentier project in the idea of [Readme Driven Design ](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)***

 ### portfolio